BleedingXiko/GhostHub/README.md

 2. You'll be prompted:
    - Whether to enable Cloudflare Tunnel
    - The public link (if enabled) will auto-copy to clipboard
-3. Open your browser and go to: [http://localhost:5000](http://localhost:5000) (manually — it doesn’t auto-launch)
+3. Open your browser and go to: [http://localhost:5000](http://localhost:5000) (manually — it doesn't auto-launch)

 > 📌 `media_categories.json` is saved in the same folder — you can edit this to manage your categories.
 >